-As of the Autodesk Record Date, there were record and shares of Autodesk Common Stock outstanding.
+As of the Autodesk Record Date, there were 1,128 Autodesk Stockholders of record and 46,774,198 shares of Autodesk Common Stock outstanding.
 Each Autodesk Stockholder will be entitled to cast one vote per share on each matter to be acted upon at the Autodesk Meeting.
-Autodesk's executive officers and certain of its directors (who own an aggregate of [ ] shares of Autodesk Common Stock as of the Autodesk Record Date, representing approximately [ ]% of the votes entitled to be cast at the Autodesk Meeting) have agreed to vote their shares in favor of the Autodesk Resolution.
+Autodesk's executive officers and directors (who together beneficially own an aggregate of 99,659 shares of Autodesk Common Stock as of the Autodesk Record

+Date, representing approximately 0.2% of the votes entitled to be cast at the Autodesk Meeting) have agreed to vote their shares in favor of the Autodesk Resolution.
 In addition, such persons have granted irrevocable proxies to Discreet's management to vote their shares of Autodesk Common Stock in accordance with the voting agreements.
 See "Autodesk Special Meeting--Vote Required," "--Voting Agreements" and "Terms of the Transactions--Autodesk and Discreet Voting Agreements."